orchidsoftware/orchid.software/docs/en/hig/naming.md

 - Be short (less than 15-50 characters).
 - Be easy to pronounce.
 - Be easily paired with a good app icon, such as by referencing a physical object.
-- Use header capitalization (for example: Icon Preview instead of Icon preview).
+- Use header capitalization (for example: "Icon Preview" instead of "Icon preview").

 Likewise, a good name should avoid: